nikolaydubina/validate/README.md

 This is convenient when you have custom validation and nested structures.
 Your type has to satisfy `Validate() error` interface and you are good to go!

+This is intended to be alternative to `github.com/go-playground/validator` and other methods using reflection or gencode.

 ```go
 // Employee is example of struct with validatable fields and nested structure
 type Employee struct {